MathiasReichardt/HowToBuildARobot/part1/part1.md

 }
 ```

 We notice that the formatter for `HypermediaObject` was able to create a proper Siren, complete with `class` and `title`.
 We also see the link generation feature in action.
-There is a link called `self` which points to our entry point.
+In the `links` array there is a link which can be found by the relation `self` which points to our entry point.
 It is best practice for all Siren documents to contain a `self` link, so e.g. you are able to refresh a resource.

+# What is a relation

+A relation describes the sort of connection a resource has to another.
+The relation type is the labeled with name.
+See [Link Relations](https://www.iana.org/assignments/link-relations/link-relations.xhtml) for some standards.

+For me a example made it quite clear.
+There is a resource called `Human`.
+This resource contains a list of links with relation `human` pointing to another `Human` resource.
+This is not very useful in most cases.
+More useful would be links with relations like: `wife`, `child`, `parent`, `friend`, `customer` and so on.
+It tells something about the relation those two resources have and not what type they are.

 ## Conclusion

 We completed our entry point which we will extend in the following parts.

 [Part 2: Linking to another resource](../part2/part2.md)